William A. Wellman: Innovations

 Wings led to several firsts in filmmaking including newly invented camera mounts that could be secured to plane fuselages and motor-driven cameras to shoot actors while flying as the cameramen ducked out of frame in their cockpits.
 Star Richard Arlen had some flying experience but co-star Buddy Rogers had to learn to fly for the film, as stunt pilots could not be used during close-up shots.
 Towers up to 100 ft were used to shoot low-flying planes and battle action on the ground.

 During the filming of Beggars of Life (1928), a silent film starring Wallace Beery, Richard Arlen and Louise Brooks, sound was added to Beery's introductory scene at the behest of Paramount Studio.
 Wellman reportedly hung a microphone from a broom so Beery could walk and talk within the scene, avoiding the static shot required for early sound shoots.
 During the filming of Chinatown Nights (1929), he sat under the camera on a dolly with the mic between his legs, essentially inventing a shotgun mic.

-Awards
+Honors

-Wellman won a single Academy Award, for the story of A Star Is Born.
-He was nominated as best director three times: for A Star Is Born, Battleground and The High and Mighty, for which he was also nominated by the Directors Guild of America as best director.
-In 1973, the DGA honored him with a Lifetime Achievement Award.
+In 1973, the Directors Guild of America honored him with a Lifetime Achievement Award.
 Copies of both Wings and The Story of G.I.
 Joe are preserved in the Academy Film Archive.

-Wellman also has a star on the Hollywood Walk of Fame.
+For his contributions to motion pictures, Wellman received a star on the Hollywood Walk of Fame at 6125 Hollywood Boulevard, on February 8, 1960.